Connect with others who understand.

 Types of Inflammatory Breast Cancer

-Doctors will test for proteins called hormone receptors, including estrogen receptor (ER) and progesterone receptors (PR), and will determine whether cells contain a protein called HER2.
-If cells lack ER, PR, and HER2, doctors say that the cancer is “triple negative.”
-Triple negative breast cancers tend to grow more quickly and are harder to treat.
-Many people with IBC have triple negative cancer.
+Doctors will test for proteins called hormone receptors, including estrogen receptor (ER) and progesterone receptor (PR), and determine whether cells contain a protein called HER2.
+If cells lack ER, PR, and HER2, doctors say that the cancer is “triple-negative.”
+Triple-negative breast cancers tend to grow faster and are harder to treat.
+Many people with IBC have triple-negative cancer.

 Staging Inflammatory Breast Cancer

-Tests can also help your doctor determine your cancer stage.
-The cancer’s stage describes how far cancer cells have spread.
+Tests can also help your doctor determine your cancer stage, which describes how far cancer cells have spread.
 Inflammatory breast cancer is always at least stage 3 (sometimes written in Roman numerals as stage III) — it has spread to nearby tissues.
 Doctors stage IBC as follows:

-• Stage 3B — IBC cells have spread to the skin or chest wall (the muscles and bones of the chest) and have possibly spread to nearby lymph nodes.
+• Stage 3B — IBC cells have spread to the skin or chest wall (the muscles and bones of the chest) and to nearby lymph nodes.

 • Stage 3C — IBC cells have spread to other tissues in the area as well as at least 10 nearby lymph nodes.